wbl1997/my_swift_vio/README.md

 /opt/Qt/Tools/QtCreator/bin/qtcreator
 ```

 Then, open msckf_ws/src/msckf/CMakeLists.txt in QtCreator.
-For the first time, configure the DEFAULT output path for the project in QtCreator as msckf_ws/build/msckf.
+For the first time, configure the DEFAULT output path for the project in QtCreator
+as msckf_ws/build/msckf.
+For subsequent times, you may encounter a dialog warning that
+"the CMakeCache.txt file or the project configuration has changed",
+and two options are given, "Overwrite Changes in CMake" and
+"Apply Changes to Project" with the former being the default one.
+To avoid building the project anew with every project opening later on,
+the overwrite option is recommended.
 QtCreator may not find cmake files for libraries like roscpp,
 set the path like /opt/ros/kinetic/share/roscpp/cmake.
 Doing similar changes for other not found ros libraries.